Graduate Teaching Fellowships

 Practice Areas: Academic, state and local government, Land use, Environmental law, Federalism

 Georgetown fellows supervise upper-class law students in the clinical program, participate in curriculum development, and undertake research and writing projects.
-This fellow will primarily work with the Georgetown Climate Center, which supports states and the federal government as they interact on climate policy.
-The GCC web page is here: www.GeorgetownClimate.org; and the GCC’s Adaptation Clearinghouse is here: www.AdaptationClearinghouse.org.
+This fellow will primarily work on projects with and for the Georgetown Climate Center, which supports states and the local governments as they prepare for the impacts of climate change.
+The GCC web page is here.

 We seek post-JD applicants with: